adamconnelly/Thrift.Net/docs/CONTRIBUTING.md

 Where possible we prefer smaller, more focused commits to make sure that changes are easier to review.
 This isn't always possible, but any attempts you can make to keep your changes small and focused will definitely be appreciated!

+## Branches

+The main development branch for this project is called `main`.
+Any pull requests should target the `main` branch.

 ## Getting Started